dtigrett/Python-Analysis/README.md

 # Python-Challenge
 This challenge consists of two parts:  Pybank1 and Pypoll Final.

-Pybank used a python script that determined a financial analysis task using a csv file, budget.data.
+Pybank1 used a python script that determined a financial analysis task using a csv file, budget.data.

 PyBank1 has the following analysis: